cjh7/cjh7.github.io/_pages/publications.md

 1. <b><ins>J. Chung</ins></b>, and Z.J.
 Kong.
 “Grouping and Spatially Correlated Sparse Bayesian Learning with Application to Multi-Stage Assembly Systems.”
 To be submitted to IEEE Transactions on Automation Science and Engineering (2022).
-2. N.Jordan, <b><ins>J. Chung</ins></b>, Z.J.
+2. N.Jordan, <b><ins>J. Chung</ins></b>- Z.J.
 Kong, and C. Williams.
-“Ensuring Additive Manufacturing Quality And CyberPhysical Security Via Side Channel Measurements And Transmissions.”
+“Ensuring Additive Manufacturing Quality And Cyber-Physical Security Via Side Channel Measurements And Transmissions.”
 To be submitted to Additive
 Manufacturing (2022).
 ## Working Papers
 1. <b><ins>J. Chung</ins></b>, C. Liu, and Z.J.
 Kong.
 “Machine Learning and Data Analytics for Additive Manufacturing in